-Merging several potential duplicate records into one single record.
+- Merging several potential duplicate records into one single

 Merging tasks allow authorized data stewards to merge several potential duplicate source records into one single record (golden record).
 The outcome of a merging task is the golden record produced by data stewards.

-For further information on merging tasks in Talend Data Stewardship, see Handling merging tasks to deduplicate records.
+For further information on merging tasks in Talend Data Stewardship, see Talend Data Stewardship Examples.